-If you have been arrested for DUI / DWI in Houston, you are probably feeling tremendous stress, fear, and embarrassment.
+If you have been arrested for DWI in Harris County, Texas you are probably feeling tremendous stress, fear, and embarrassment.
 It is likely you just want the situation to go away, and with good reason as it is mentally traumatic to be labeled a criminal and to have to face a prosecutor and judge who will decide your fate.

 Unfortunately, there are people who can not handle the stress of a drunk driving charge and decide to flee the situation and not appear for court, hoping they can avoid any jail time or other penalties.
 The judicial system has established penalties specifically for these types of situations, and you may be well advised to know what you may face if you run.

 Hiring a lawyer with the experience of helping people lessen their penalties and fines should always be the first and most logical step for any one arrested for DWI.
 People need as much help as they can get in a situation like this and an experienced attorney is money well spent.

 Regardless, your attorney will not be able to handle everything without you being present for court dates.
 If you were arrested for DWI, then you must be present for every single court proceeding, whether you have a lawyer or not unless your attorney gets the court to waive your appearance which is not done with regularity in Harris County, Texas.

 If you do not appear for your court date, the judge hearing your case will revoke your bond and issue a warrant for your arrest.
 It does not matter why you missed court.
 The good news is that it may be possible to have your case reinstated with or without costs.
 You may also make a non arrest bond in order to avoid being picked up by local law enforcement.
 However, the best course of action is to comply with the court's requests and appear in court as instructed.